Telecommunications Terms. A Glossary for Telecommunications Terms and Acronyms.

 A device that receives calls and allows them to be transmitted to the next local calling area, thus avoiding toll or access charges.

-A communication line between two switching system.
+A communication line between two switching systems.
 The term switching system typically includes equipment in a Central Office and PBXs.
 A tie trunk connects PBXs.
 Central office trunks connect a PBX to the switching system at the Central Office.

 AT&T U-verse is a VDSL service offered by AT&T in various parts of the United States.
 It provides broadband internet access, TV, and phone through a fiber-to-the-node communications network.